BrianDeVos/FSD-Elevation-Editor/README.md

 # FSD-Elevation-Editor
-This is the release repo for Foxtrot Scenery Design's Elevation Editor.
+This is the release/issues repo for Foxtrot Scenery Design's Elevation Editor.
 This tool allows you to convert a Digital Elevation Model (DEM) raster image to Microsoft Flight Simulator Rectangle objects with heightmaps.
+Since this is a project to mostly solve an inhouse issue and a way to dive deeper into programming, especially with GIS data, I am keeping the code private for now.
+Down the line this project might be open to commits from other contributors!

 ## Roadmap
 - [x] Create elevation rectangles from single georeferenced raster files (WGS84 EPSG:4326 only!)